o7g8/client-based-inference/README.md

 ## Start the HTTPS server serving the webpage with the model

-It can be served either or:
+To make user-device camera work the pages need to be served over HTTPS.
+It can be using one of the approaches below:

-- Live Server VSCode extesion: Go Live, mthen run the `ngrok_https.sh` to forward the custom port (5500) to a firewall/proxy-friendly endpoint on ngrok.
+- Live Server VSCode extesion: Go Live.

-- run `python3 py_serv_https.py` and then expose it via ngrok with `ngrok_https.sh`.
+- run `python3 py_serv_https.py`.

-You can check the local serving is working with:
+Check the local HTTPS serving with:

 `wget https://localhost:5500 --no-check-certificate`

+(Optional): in case your users are behind firewall/proxy you may need to expose the custom port (5500) to a firewall/proxy-friendly endpoint on ngrok:

+`./ngrok_https.sh`

 ## Open the webpage with the browser

-Open the browser with `https://<ngrok-endpoint>/` and open the page `index_video.html`.
+Open the browser with `https://<your-machine>:5500` (or `https://<ngrok-endpoint>/`) and open the page `index_video.html`.